ryanchyshyn/smartmethods/README.md

 }
 ```

-Note that SmartMethod object in thios case is named **doSomeWorkSM**.
-This is because Kotlin does not allow to create objects with the same name as existing methods.
+Note that SmartMethod object in this case is named **doSomeWorkSM**.
+This is because Kotlin does not allows to create objects with the same name as existing methods.
 Of course you can rename it to anything else.